How to Make a Fitness App like Fitbit, or Create an App for a Gym or Health Club like 24GO

 Social networks integration

 Social media is the trend that as powerful as fitness.
 People are literally spending hours scrolling feeds, sharing photos, retweeting and chatting with friends.
-So use it to your advantage in your fitness app development!
+So use it to your advantage!

 First and foremost, implement the social login feature that we’ve already mentioned when we talked about user profiles.
 Additionally, consider social networks as a good marketing platform: allow users sharing their achievements and workout plans, inviting friends to join and train together and so on.
 This will work as word-of-mouth marketing and bring you more customers.